aws-samples/dynamic-sagemaker-pipelines-framework/README.md

                                 fileName:      <-- Field OPTIONAL

             ```
-            * **[content_type](https://sagemaker.readthedocs.io/en/stable/api/inference/model_monitor.html#sagemaker.model_metrics.MetricsSource)**: the content type of the output file in evalute step.
+            * **[content_type](https://sagemaker.readthedocs.io/en/stable/api/inference/model_monitor.html#sagemaker.model_metrics.MetricsSource)**: the content type of the output file in evaluate step.
-            * dataFiles loaded on conatiner at "_/opt/ml/processing/input/{sourceName}/_" <font size="1">
+            * dataFiles loaded on container at "_/opt/ml/processing/input/{sourceName}/_" <font size="1">
             **NOTE:** only one channel and in that one dataFile allowed for Evaluate step. </font>
             * Container paths that sagemaker uses to offload content to S3: "_/opt/ml/processing/input/{channelName}/_"

         * **[registry](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#step-type-register-model)**: register a model trained in a _train_ step
-            * **ModelRepack**: If "True", uses entry_point in the tranform step to use as inference entry_point when serving the model on sagemaker.
+            * **ModelRepack**: If "True", uses entry_point in the transform step to use as inference entry_point when serving the model on sagemaker.
             * **[ModelPackageDescription](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.step_collections.RegisterModel)**
             * **InferenceSpecification**
                 * [Parameters](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.step_collections.RegisterModel)

 * **_sagemakerPipeline_**: Name of the Sagemaker Pipeline
     This section define pipeline name, models, model steps and dependencies, let’s break each one down.
-This section is needed at the end of the configuration file for the Singel-Model pattern.
+This section is needed at the end of the configuration file for the Single-Model pattern.
 For Multi-Model, all models to be trained and/or created/registered should be present in one configuration file.
     * **pipelineName**: name of the sagemaker pipeline.
     * **models** : nested list of steps in the sagemaker pipeline to train, and/or create/register this model.
         * **{model}**: model identifier in this sagemaker pipeline <font size="1"> **NOTE:** This pattern suggests having one train step, and a pertinent create/metric step if any.
 If multiple train steps are defined, create/metric/transform/register steps take the last train step to implicitly run the create/metric/transform/register steps.
 If you must train multiple models in the same {model} chain, use a train->create->transform->metric->register for each train step.
 You can also control this DAG using the _dependencies_ section below.</font>